-In addition to merit-based scholarships, Emmanuel College offers the Trustee Award to recognize the many ways students contribute to the Emmanuel community.
-The Trustee Award is offered to students who do not qualify for a merit scholarship but who we believe will be contributing members of the community.
+In addition to merit-based scholarships, Emmanuel College offers the Saints Community Award to recognize the many ways we believe students will be a valuable addition to the Emmanuel community.
 Financial need is not considered when determining eligibility for this award and students are notified with the acceptance packet.

 All students who complete the admission application by the published application deadline are automatically considered for merit-based scholarships.
 No separate application is required for most scholarships.

-Emmanuel offers two additional, mutually exclusive, scholarships that do require a separate application: the Sisters of Notre Dame de Namur scholarship and the Friends of Emmanuel College scholarship.
+Emmanuel offers an additional scholarship that requires a separate application: the Sisters of Notre Dame de Namur scholarship.

 This $5,000 annual scholarship is given to graduates of Catholic high schools who enroll at Emmanuel College.
 The award recognizes a student's commitment to academics and service made throughout high school.
 No additional scholarship application is required but students must apply by February 15.
 Students are notified of their award upon admission to the College.